What is Fencing?

 The base kit comprises breeches, plastron (a type of one sided shoulder / chest under jacket for your fencing arm), Jacket, Glove, and for women, girls and boys (if required) a chest or breast guard protector.

 Weapon specific additional protective kit will also be required.
 These include a face mask, a lamé over-jacket, as well as the specific weapon and associated body wires.

-Fencing bouts are conducted on a piste - a 14 meter long and 1.5 metre wide strip.
+Fencing bouts are conducted on a piste - a 14 meter long and 1.8 - 2.0 metres wide strip.
 Both fencers are connected via their body wires to the scoring box which records valid, and invalid (or off target) hits.